jiarongj/Text_Mining/README.md

 # Text_Mining

-This is a sample about how to use the TF-IDF method to add weights to each shown words in each documents, measure their importance either to be or not the classification metrics.
+This is a sample about how to use the TF-IDF method to add weight to each shown word in each document, measuring their importance either to be or not to be the classification metrics.
 This method will give anonymous clustering without title for each cluster.